billyquizboi/abyssonym-encrouter/README.md

 ### `formation.py`

-The `formation.py` file is used by `encounter.py` to load formations data from the game file.
-When run directly, `formation.py` reads 576 formations from the rom file and then prints each formation and its mould followed by all the formation sets.
+The `formation.py` file is used by `encounter.py` to load formations data from a rom.
+When run directly, `formation.py` reads 576 formations from a rom and then prints each formation and its mould followed by all the formation sets.

 Example formation output line for a formation with 1 monster with name = 'Monster Name', formation id = 0, and mould = 8: